-The GV community elected board representatives ensure that the organization serves the interests of GV community members.
-They are the community’s spokespeople at the board level and the conduit for community perspectives.
-As such, they should be in regular touch with you all to listen to and familiarize themselves with your opinions and concerns.
-Learn more here.
+As described in the FAQ, the board includes three representatives from the GV community who represent the interests of GV community members.
+They are the community’s spokespeople at board level and the conduit for community perspectives.
+Representatives should be in regular touch with the GV community to listen to and familiarize themselves with members’ opinions and concerns.

 You can send feedback directly to the current community representatives through the Community Board Representatives Feedback Form.